 Of course, the whole point of retina screens was that the screen had more pixels, so everything looked sharper – just resizing everything to be larger wasn’t enough.
 So, Apple took things a step further: if you create hello.png that was 200x100 in size, you could also include a file called email@example.com that was 400x200 in size – exactly double – and iOS would load the correct one.
 So, you write hello.png in your code, but iOS knows to look for and load firstname.lastname@example.org on retina devices.

-More recently, Apple introduced retina HD screens that have a 3x resolution.
-These follow the same naming convention: hello.png is for non-retina devices, firstname.lastname@example.org for retina devices, and hello@3x for retina HD devices.
-You still just write “hello.png” in your code and user interfaces, and iOS does the rest.
+Later, introduced retina HD screens that have a 3x resolution, and these follow the same naming convention: email@example.com is for retina devices, and hello@3x for retina HD devices.
+You still just write “hello” in your code and user interfaces, and iOS does the rest.

-You might think this sounds awfully heavy – why should a non-retina device have to download apps that include @2x and @3x content that it can’t show?
+You might think this sounds awfully heavy – why should a retina device have to download apps that include Retina HD content that it can’t show?
 Fortunately, the App Store uses a technology called app thinning that automatically delivers only the content each device is capable of showing – it strips out the other assets when the app is being downloaded, so there’s no space wasted.

 Once the images are imported, you can go ahead and use them either in code or in Interface Builder, just as you would do if they were loose files inside a content folder.
 So, go back to your storyboard, choose the first button and select the attributes inspector (Alt+Cmd+4).
 You'll see it has the title "Button" right now (this is in a text field directly beneath where it says "Title: Plain"), so please delete that text.
 Now click the arrow next to the Image dropdown menu and choose "us".